-If you have adult children (16 years or over) who currently live independently and who wish to be re-housed with you, we will ask them to confirm that they want to live with you.
+If you have adult children, 16 years or over, who wish to be re-housed with you, we will ask them to confirm that they want to live with you.

 Medical Needs

 You may be considered for a larger property if you have certain needs, which mean you need additional rooms or additional space.
 In these circumstances, we will seek appropriate advice from relevant professionals, with your permission.
 The final decision on bedroom requirements will remain with the Housing Service.